jchesshir/political_docs/traffic_lights.md

 Now that in and of itself will probably not cut down on traffic light related deaths by much.
 But this second statistic will be dramatically affected.

 #### Two way stop signs
 I recently looked at research on what type of intersections tended to have the most traffic related deaths, and the answer surprised me.
 By far, the most deadly traffic accidents are not at stop lights, but at two way stop signs.
+This is really personal for me.
+I had a nephew who is actually part of that statistic.

 "Woah!" you say.
 "Two way stop signs are the most deadly, and you want to start letting people treat red lights the same as two way stop signs?"
 Absolutely!